rkupferwpi/dataviz-project-template-proposal/README.md

 ## Anticipated Challenges

-These are some of the challenges I forsee in creating this viz.
+These are some of the challenges I forsaw in creating this viz.

  * How to convert the provided month-years to useable date formats
- * How to load in a map of the US that shows each state
- * How to associate the state names data with the map boarders
- * How to hover over or click on a state and obtain the data
- * How to make that data appear in a bubble over the state
  * How to make the data show the total for each year and by type of check (without having do modify the csv data to include totals)
  * How to make a legend with years that are selectable such that the data for each state appears for the selected year